frederic-perez/AmE-dictionary/data/dictionary.md

 __emmetropia__ _n_
 __emo__ _n_ :three: Rock music characterized by confessional lyrics about emotional topics.
 __emoji__ _n pl_
-__emollient__ _adj_ :four: (Medicine) Any preparation or substance that has a softening or soothing effect, esp when applied to the skin. _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
+__emollient__ _adj_ :five: (Medicine) Any preparation or substance that has a softening or soothing effect, esp when applied to the skin. _Syn_ demulcent, salving, softening _In the winter, she applied emollient cream to her hands to prevent the skin from cracking._ _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
 __emote__ _v_
 __empennage__ _n_ The rear part of an airplane or airship, usu. comprising the stabilizer, elevator, vertical fin, and rudder. _Syn_ tail _The pop superstar is so vain that she had her likeness plastered across her private jet’s empennage._
 __emphasis__
 __emphasize__ _v_ :three::astonished::hammer:
 __emphysema__ _n_ :two::hammer::mega: /ˌɛmfɪˈsiːmə/ /ĕm′fĭ-sē′mə, -zē′-/
 __Empire State__ _n_ The U.S. State of New York.
+__empirical__ _adj_ Relying on or derived from observation or experiment. _Syn_ objective _Scientists insist on empirical results, not mere speculation, to support their theories._
 __emporium__ _n_ :three::astonished: A large retail store, especially one selling a great variety of articles.
 __Empress__
 __emprise__ _n_ [:scroll: Emprise descends from the Anglo-French word _emprendre_, meaning “to undertake.’]
 An adventurous, daring, or chivalric enterprise.